Translation: Western theory

 Discussions of the theory and practice of translation reach back into antiquity and show remarkable continuities.
 The ancient Greeks distinguished between metaphrase (literal translation) and paraphrase.
-This distinction was adopted by English poet and translator John Dryden (1631–1700), who described translation as the judicious blending of these two modes of phrasing when selecting, in the target language, "counterparts," or equivalents, for the expressions used in the source language:
+This distinction was adopted by English poet and translator John Dryden (1631–1700), who described translation as the judicious blending of these two modes of phrasing when selecting, in the target language, "counterparts", or equivalents, for the expressions used in the source language:

-When [words] appear... literally graceful, it were an injury to the author that they should be changed.
-But since... what is beautiful in one [language] is often barbarous, nay sometimes nonsense, in another, it would be unreasonable to limit a translator to the narrow compass of his author's words: 'tis enough if he choose out some expression which does not vitiate the sense.
+When [words] appear... litterally graceful, it were an injury to the Authour that they should be chang'd.
+But since... what is Beautiful in one [language] is often Barbarous, nay sometimes Nonsence, in another, it would be unreasonable to limit a Translator to the narrow compass of his Authour's words: 'tis enough if he choose out some Expression which does not vitiate the Sense.

-Dryden cautioned, however, against the license of "imitation", i.e., of adapted translation: "When a painter copies from the life... he has no privilege to alter features and lineaments..."
+Dryden cautioned, however, against the licence of "imitation", i.e. of adapted translation: "When a painter copies from the life... he has no privilege to alter features and lineaments..."

-This general formulation of the central concept of translation—equivalence—is as adequate as any that has been proposed since Cicero and Horace, who, in 1st-century-BCE Rome, famously and literally cautioned against translating "word for word" (verbum pro verbo).
+This general formulation of the central concept of translation—equivalence—is as adequate as any that has been proposed since Cicero and Horace, who, in 1st-century-BCE Rome, famously and literally cautioned against translating word for word (verbum pro verbo).

 Despite occasional theoretical diversity, the actual practice of translation has hardly changed since antiquity.
-Except for some extreme metaphrasers in the early Christian period and the Middle Ages, and adapters in various periods (especially pre-Classical Rome, and the 18th century), translators have generally shown prudent flexibility in seeking equivalents—"literal" where possible, paraphrastic where necessary—for the original meaning and other crucial "values" (e.g., style, verse form, concordance with musical accompaniment or, in films, with speech articulatory movements) as determined from context.
+Except for some extreme metaphrasers in the early Christian period and the Middle Ages and adapters in various periods (especially pre-Classical Rome, and the 18th century), translators have generally shown prudent flexibility in seeking equivalents—"literal" where possible, paraphrastic where necessary—for the original meaning and other crucial "values" (e.g., style, verse form, concordance with musical accompaniment or, in films, with speech articulatory movements) as determined from context.

 In general, translators have sought to preserve the context itself by reproducing the original order of sememes, and hence word order—when necessary, reinterpreting the actual grammatical structure, for example, by shifting from active to passive voice, or vice versa.
 The grammatical differences between "fixed-word-order" languages (e.g. English, French, German) and "free-word-order" languages (e.g., Greek, Latin, Polish, Russian) have been no impediment in this regard.
-The particular syntax (sentence-structure) characteristics of a text's source language are adjusted to the syntactic requirements of the target language.
+The particular syntax (sentence-structure) characteristics of the text of a source language are adjusted to the syntactic requirements of the target language.

 When a target language has lacked terms that are found in a source language, translators have borrowed those terms, thereby enriching the target language.
 Thanks in great measure to the exchange of calques and loanwords between languages, and to their importation from other languages, there are few concepts that are "untranslatable" among the modern European languages.
 A greater problem, however, is translating terms relating to cultural concepts that have no equivalent in the target language.
 For full comprehension, such situations require the provision of a gloss.